Buryn: History

 The first written mention of the village of Borin (in some other handwritten sources also known as Barin) is dated to 1688, as evidenced by the "Heographic Encyclopedic Word" edited by A. F. Trosnikov (Moscow, publishing house "Svetskaya incyclopedia", 1989, p.
 88).
 It was settled by free Cherkasians (so then Muscovites called Ukrainians) on the lands of the lands of The Chaskyi and Osletskyi towns, which were called "wild fields" and belonged to the popes of Church of Nicholas the Wonderworker Velykoretsky in Putyvl.

 According to the 6th revision, 1,080 males lived in the church settlement.

 Subsequently, Buryn became the sloboda and the center of the Putyvl Volost district of Kursk Province.
 For 80 years in the XVII century, the village was in the possession of the church, and since 1769 belonged to different landowners.

-As of 1862, there were 2,893 people (1,412 men and 1,481 women) living 360 farms, and there was an Orthodox Church and a school.
+As of 1862, there were 2,893 people (1,412 men and 1,481 women) living in 360 farms, and there was an Orthodox Church and a school.

 In 1869 Putyvl railway station was built, then called Krasne.

 At least 90 residents died during the Soviet-organized Holodomor of 1932-1933.

+During the German occupation in World War II, in 1943, the Germans operated a subcamp of the Dulag 102 prisoner-of-war camp in the town.

-During the 2022 Russian Invasion of Ukraine, Buryn came under Russian occupation on their way towards Konotop, however during the Russian pullout in early April, the city was liberated and is now back under Ukrainian control.
+Buryn came under Russian occupation on 24 February, the first day of the 2022 Russian invasion of Ukraine.
+The first Russian columns arrived in the city around 11:00.
+Columns of Russian military vehicles passed through the city daily until late March.
+During the Russian pullout in early April, the city was liberated and is now back under Ukrainian control.

 On September 18, 2022, an F3 tornado struck the town, killing one and injuring eight people.

+Demographics

+As of the Ukrainian national census in 2001, Buryn had a population of 11,607 people.
+That number dropped to 8,197 in early 2022.

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census:

+Languages

+Distribution of the population by their native language according to the 2001 census: